maelstrom-software/maelstrom/doc/book/head/src/config.md

 Each configuration value has a type, which is either string, number, or boolean.

-Imagine a configuration value named `config-value` in a program called `maelstrom-prog`.
-This configuration value can be specified via:
+Imagine a hypothetical configuration value named `config-value` in a hypothetical program called `maelstrom-prog`.
+This configuration value could be specified via:
   - The `--config-value` command-line option.
   - The `MAELSTROM_PROG_CONFIG_VALUE` environment variable.
   - The `config-value` key in a configuration file.